- 7 Hacks to Pay Off Your Student Loans Fast

 However, as the name suggests, when you consolidate, you’re taking multiple loans and putting them together into one big loan that can never be adjusted again.

-By NOT consolidating, you can direct additional loan payments to one loan at a time, the loan with the smallest balance first and knock them each out sequentially, relatively quickly.
+By NOT consolidating, you can direct additional loan payments to one loan at a time, the loan with the smallest balance first, and knock them each out sequentially, relatively quickly.
 This is known as the snowball method.
 Here’s why that’s important:

 Let’s say you owe $40,000 total and your payment is $300 a month.
 You more than likely have some smaller loan balances that are part of the overall payment you’re sending in.

-If the loan balance on one of the smaller loans is $1,000 for instance, and you’re on a 15 or 20-year payback schedule, the amount of your payment that’s going to principal might only be $8-12 per month (on that loan).
+If the loan balance on one of the smaller loans is $1,000 for instance, and you’re on a 15 or 20-year payback schedule, the amount of your payment that’s going to the principal might only be $8-12 per month (on that loan).

 But, if you have an additional $200 a month in extra cash that you’re throwing towards your payment, you could have that one student loan knocked out in 5 months or less.